doxeylab/doxeylab-website/_members/briallen-lobb.md

   google-scholar: 2K6Q4cIAAAAJ
 ---

-Briallen is a postdoctoral fellow in the Doxey Lab.
+Dr. Lobb is a Research Associate in the Doxey Lab.
 She received her PhD in 2020 from the University of Waterloo, where she studied bacterial genomics and metagenomics with a focus on functional annotation.
-Briallen is currently working on profiling bacterial communities from clinical samples and viral pangenomics.
+Briallen is currently working on metagenomic and metatranscriptomic analysis of clinical samples and wildlife samples as part of collaborative pathogen surveillance projects.